Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Socialize/Watching the Salon’s Shadows.md

 Prerequisite Charms:
   - "[[Loyalty-Reading Meditation]]"
 ---
-Smoke-Wreathed Mien Even as she flaunts her finery and shares laughter with intimate friends, the Dragon-Blood is at her most vigilant.
-Shegains+1Guileagainstthereadintentionsrollofacharacter she’s unaware of.
+*Smoke-Wreathed Mien Even as she flaunts her finery and shares laughter with intimate friends, the Dragon-Blood is at her most vigilant.*
+!!Shegains+1Guileagainstthereadintentionsrollofacharacter!! she’s unaware of.
 If she defeats his roll, she may roll ([[Perception]] + [[Awareness]]) with double 9s to detect him.